Eduardo Macià: ACF Fiorentina

 On 17 November 2011 he became a talent scout of Fiorentina alongside Pantaleo Corvino.
 On 26 May 2012 Macià was promoted to Technical Director of Fiorentina, alongside new Sporting Director Daniele Prade.

 In his first season in Fiorentina, almost 20 players were signed by Eduardo to build a new squad.
 Cuadrado, Gonzalo Rodriguez, Stefan Savić, Giuseppe Rossi or Alberto Aquilani were ones of the players who arrived to the club.
 The team finished in 4th place, qualifying for the UEFA Europa League.
 In his second season in the club, he reached the goals again, qualifying for the UEFA Europa League after finishing again in 4th place and having signed players like Joaquin, Josip Iličić and Mario Gómez.

 Eduardo left Fiorentina in April 2015, when the team was positioned in 6th position, just before to play semifinals of the UEFA Europa League against Sevilla FC.

 Real Betis Balompié

 Eduardo Macià signed for Betis on April, 8th 2015, when the teams was in 2nd Division.
 After the team promoted to the first division, with a difficult economic situation, Eduardo built a team signing talented players as Pezzela, Petros or the Betis legend Joaquin among others.

-After he achieved the season's goals, he made a deal with the new president to leave the club in opposition to the most of the board and fans.
+After he achieved the season's goals, he made a deal with the new president to leave the club, in opposition to most of the board and fans.